XLG123/Hey-Wake-Up-/README.md

 Core features Implemented:
 - [x] Players will be able to go from home page to rules page
 - [ ] Players will be able to start the game from level 1 or choose any levels they want
-- [ ] Players will be able to click on the Tutorial button to watch a clip on YouTube on how to play the game
-- [ ] Players will be able to press on the students to help them sleep within the time frame that is set by the timer for each level
+- [ ] Players will be able to click on the students to help them wake up within the time frame that is set by the timer for each level
 - [ ] Players will be able to mute the soundtrack and sound effects of the game
-- [ ] Players will be able to see how many fail attempts they have left for the game

 To be updated daily